 - Intensity - Select the intensity of the variations.

-- The two drop-boxes list the available color variation schemes.
+- The two drop-boxes contain the available color variation schemes.

-- The grid of colors is used to select a new color from the generated color variations.
+- The grid contains the colors from the generated color variations.

 The color palette view is used to select the color from an available palette.
 The palette can be selected from the list of palettes or loaded from a file.
 The content of the palette can be displayed in color grid or a list of colors with names.